 Batteries begin to fail when they become old, are exposed to extreme temperatures, or fail mechanically.

-6. Incorrect Starting Procedure on a WORX Electric Mower
+6. Incorrect Starting Procedure

 Whenever you get a new battery lawn mower or one that is just new to you, make sure you check the operator’s manual to learn about the safety features and recommendations for operating your WORX mower.